Dataset API

 datasets, including cancer type filtering, sample type selection, stage harmonization,

 and optional binary classification mapping.
-The processing pipeline follows TCGA

 Processing Steps: